 - be in receipt of the Disabled Students’ Allowance

 - come from an area where progression to higher education is under-represented.
 This is based on the postcode of your home address before attending university, which should fall into quintile 1 or 2 of either the POLAR4 young participation, or the Adult HE qualification.
 You can check your postcode here.

-- you should also be planning to study full-time and be self-funding.
-That is, not in receipt of any other scholarship or sponsorship (a UK government postgraduate loan is acceptable).
+You should also be planning to study full-time and be self-funding, that is, not in receipt of any other scholarship or sponsorship, except the Government Postgraduate Loan.

 How to apply